jinitj/ping-pong/readme.md

 1. `cd socketio-server`
 2. Go to the `.env` file of backend code and replace the value of `APP_HOST` with your IP.
 3. `npm run debug`

+Here's the updated README-compatible section about the game, including the available users and how to play the game:

+### About the Game

+The available users with their usernames, passwords, and roles are as follows:

+- **Eliud**:
+  - Username: Eliud
+  - Password: Eliud
+  - Role: Player

+- **Mo**:
+  - Username: Mo
+  - Password: Mo
+  - Role: Player

+- **Mary**:
+  - Username: Mary
+  - Password: Mary
+  - Role: Player

+- **Usain**:
+  - Username: Usain
+  - Password: Usain
+  - Role: Player

+- **Paula**:
+  - Username: Paula
+  - Password: Paula
+  - Role: Player

+- **Galen**:
+  - Username: Galen
+  - Password: Galen
+  - Role: Player

+- **Shalane**:
+  - Username: Shalane
+  - Password: Shalane
+  - Role: Player

+- **Haile**:
+  - Username: Haile
+  - Password: Haile
+  - Role: Player

+- **Admin**:
+  - Username: Admin
+  - Password: Admin
+  - Role: Referee

+**Note**: Use the above credentials to log in to the game.
+There is no signup option.

+### How to Play the Game

+1. The players and referee log in using their credentials.
+2. The referee, when 8 players have joined, creates the first set of matches for the tournament by clicking "Start Tournament".
+The matches will get created if 2^x players are available (e.g., 8, 4, 2).
+For 8 players, the rounds will be fixtures, semi-finals, and finals; for 4 players, the rounds will be semi-finals and finals; for 2 players, only the final round will be created.
+3. Players can check the status of the match they have been allotted.
+4. Players play the match using the "make move" button.
+5. Players are notified of the change in match state after their move.
+They are also notified if it is not their turn to play.
+6. The referee/admin can see the match report using the report button.